Protein science & structural biology

 Training and Career Development

-Graduate studies in STRUBI and the SGC are based on supportive supervision in outstanding research environments where every student benefits from the opportunity to acquire a broad and individualised range of personal and transferable skills that are of great value in a variety of future careers.
-Designed to nurture independent and creative scientists, STRUBI and the SGC offer a stimulating educational environment.
+Graduate studies in STRUBI and the CMD are based on supportive supervision in outstanding research environments where every student benefits from the opportunity to acquire a broad and individualised range of personal and transferable skills that are of great value in a variety of future careers.
+Designed to nurture independent and creative scientists, STRUBI and the CMD offer a stimulating educational environment.